I saw a tweet recently that read like a blunt kick in the butt.

 The 1952 Mickey Mantle ended up selling in November for $1.13 million because only a scarce few are left still in good condition (crate loads were dumped in the ocean).

 I probably paid for and received gifts of… I don’t know… maybe $1,000-$1,500 worth of cards during the collecting years.
 Had I invested that money in stocks instead, the investment would be worth quite a bit more than a plastic box full of cardboard in my basement.

 Collecting cards wasn’t as much about baseball for me.
 I was obsessed with the value of the cards.
 Each pack I bought felt like an investment.

 Today, the cards are only worth as much as someone on Craig’s List is willing to pay for the whole lot unless I put in the time to sort through them all.
 Even then, the value would likely disappoint.

-Mrs. RBD wasn’t charmed when I texted her the MMM quote a few months back.
+Mrs. RBD wasn’t charmed when I texted her the MMM quote a while back.

-Hey honey, think about this quote next time you’re in Target. – My Dumbass
+Hey honey, think about this quote next time you’re in Target. – Me

 Admittedly, it wasn’t a thoughtful or appropriate text on a five-poopie-diaper day.

 About a year ago, we priced out some bedroom furniture from a “nicer” store (i.e. not Ikea or Wayfair).
 We’re both using old and not-so-high-quality dressers that we’ve been meaning to replace.
 A five-piece high-quality set that we both liked would set us back about $4,000 delivered.
 We had the cash to pay for it, but we delayed to look for other options.